reliatec-gmbh/LibreClinica/docs/instructions/install_lc-1.0_official.md

 mail transfer agent (MTA) to allow LibreClinica to send emails.
 How to install, configure and run a MTA is not explained in this instruction.
 **This installation instruction is not a complete guide to run a productive LibreClinica instance since it is missing steps to secure your server like configuring the firewall or enabling https.
-But it is sufficant for your system administrator to get you a working copy of LibreClinica.**
+But it is sufficient for your system administrator to get you a working copy of LibreClinica.**

 _This installation instruction is a blue print for a successfull LibreClinica installation.
 If you follow these steps